How to declutter your home

-Decluttering your home doesn’t have to be dull or stressful – in fact, it can bring many long-lasting and surprising benefits.
-Read on and be inspired!
-If you were brought up with the words ‘waste not, want not’ ringing in your ears, you probably have a house full of things you can’t throw away because they ‘might come in useful one day’.
-Getting rid of belongings isn’t easy at the best of times, but for people who grew up during the war, or had parents who experienced rationing and real hardship, the thought of discarding something because it’s no longer needed or wanted somehow feels wrong.
-The problem is we don’t have rationing any more, and the world is a different place.
+Decluttering your home can bring many long-lasting and surprising benefits, but if you were brought up with the words ‘waste not, want not’ ringing in your ears, you probably have a house full of things you can’t throw away because they ‘might come in useful one day’.

-‘While most of us cite lack of time as the reason we don’t declutter, the real reason may be more deep-seated,’ says Clare, 56.
+‘While most of us cite lack of time as the reason we don’t declutter, the real reason may be more deep-seated,’ says Clare.
 ‘There’s a large psychological component.
 Clutter is actually about postponed decisions.
-Every bit of it is something you tell yourself you’ll “deal with later”.
 And, of course, the longer you put it off, the harder it gets.’

 Time for a fresh start

 For many people, it takes a life-changing event to make them face up to how much ‘stuff’ they’ve accumulated.
-When Sandra and Kevin Czachur from Manchester received an ‘offer they couldn’t refuse’ on their six-bedroom Victorian home, they decided a garage sale would be the best way to kick-start the downsizing process.
+When Sandra and Kevin Czachur from Manchester received an ‘offer they couldn’t refuse’ on their six-bedroom Victorian home, they held a garage sale.

 For 15 years their gorgeous detached house had been home to their five children (now grown up) and it was filled with possessions and memories that it would be very hard to let go of – starting with the couple’s bed.